Requirements for the Program

 Knox College does not offer architecture courses per se, but students wishing to pursue a career in architecture can acquire strong undergraduate liberal arts preparation at Knox.
 Knox students who apply to architecture schools traditionally have been very well-prepared to develop a competitive portfolio, have been accepted into prestigious programs, and have done well in their subsequent careers.

 Much of the specialized education and training in architecture design skills will have to be acquired by students through off-campus study opportunities.
 However, the program advisor will mentor and assist students with applying for intensive off-campus architecture programs and courses, which will expose students to fundamentals of mechanical drawing, computer-aided design and model construction.
-As a further means to prepare students for graduate training in architecture, the program advisor and the Center for Career and Pre-Professional Development will also assist students in applying for architectural internships.
+As a further means to prepare students for graduate training in architecture, the program advisor and the Bastian Family Career Center will also assist students in applying for architectural internships.

 Students interested in this program should contact the program advisor to discuss their plans for architectural study and to select their courses accordingly.